 - Exit pop-ups and alert bars.

-Let’s take a look at the first big benefit when it comes to using a sales funnel.
+Let’s take a look at the first big benefit when it comes to using sales funnels.

 Have Everything Under One Roof

-Then having any type of sales funnel software can really help you out.
+Then having any type of sales funnel software can help you out.

 - Landing pages.